 - weather: sunny all day with a bit of wind to paddle into

-- campsite: CRCS02 Lac Ward boat launch area – room for 2 or 3 by 4 person tents, possibly larger ones, an “ok” campsite for the end of a long day
+- campsite: CRCS02 Lac Ward boat launch area – room for 2 or 3 four-person tents, possibly larger ones, an “ok” campsite for the end of a long day

 A very nice Day One campsite to start the trip – and a beautiful morning to start Day Two as we loaded up the canoe for the move downriver.
 We were hoping to do 25 or so kilometers, campsites determining the exact stopping point.
 Pork Rapids looked like a potential target.

 The two pix below illustrate the sloping bank down to the water.
 As we pulled away I got a last shot of the flat camping area above the sleep bank.
 2.5 km to the west was the narrow channel leading out of Lac Grand and into the first of a number of headwater lakes we would be paddling this day.

 The lower late-season water meant we lifted, lined and scraped our way through the stretch between Lac Grand and Lac Nichotéa.
 You can see the view from above and below the set of riffles in the two pix below.